Releasing your integration

 Developer Portal Settings

-Once we have the information required and have updated your group, you will then associate your application with your production group.
+- Now you can associate your application with your production group.

-Next step is making your application available to your clients.
+Now your application is using production setting, next step is making your application available to your clients

-There are three steps in releasing your integration:
+Here are Three steps in releasing your integration:

-Providing your client with your integration’s Application ID.
+Provide your client with your integration’s Application ID:

-Your documentation: You should provide a list of required Privileges for the Integration User Role.
+In YOUR documentation, you should provide a list of required privileges or entitlements for the integration User role.